-The Idle Air Control Adjuster spacer service kit is used to correct sludge contamination concerns of the throttle bore and plate only.
+The Idle Air Control Adjuster spacer service kit is used to correct idle issues that you may have after modifications such as a cam install.
 Verify that the idle speed concern is not being caused by the fuel system, IABP solenoid, throttle linkage, ignition system, PVC system, EGR system, cooling system, or vacuum leaks before proceeding with the installation of this idle air adjuster.

-- Remove the IABP solenoid and discard told gasket.
+Remove the IABP solenoid and discard the old gasket.
 Note the position of the solenoid connector before removing so that it can be replaced with the same orientation.
 (IABP solenoid mounting location varies depending on model year and engine application.
 Reference appropriate engine shop manual for location)

 NOTE: On applications that do not specify a RPM setting in the shop manual, adjust spacer trim screw to obtain 550 RPM in drive with the A/C off and ABP solenoid connector disconnected.

 Reconnect the connector to the IABP solenoid and verify the engine is idling properly.

 With the engine running, cycle the throttle several times to verify that the plate does not stick, bind or grab.

 Please Note: These steps MUST be performed in sequence!!

 Disconnect IAC (Idle Air Control) Solenoid.
 If engine stalls, turn throttle-stop screw in one full turn and restart.
 Repeat as necessary until engine will idle with IAC unplugged.